David H. Nutt

 David H. Nutt is an American lawyer and philanthropist.
 He is the former richest person in the US state of Mississippi.

-Some of his former clients had requested case file and were told only if they hire an attorney to obtain case file.
-So a client could not simply request case file.
-His son DRN drives a purple Ford truck.

 Nutt graduated from the University of Mississippi in Oxford, Mississippi.
 A lawyer, Nutt has defended former trial lawyer Richard Scruggs.
 He has also "represented clients in asbestos, drug, healthcare fraud and environmental litigation."

 In 1999, he agreed to donate $14.5 million to the University of Mississippi, which named its David H. Nutt Auditorium in his honor.

 Nutt lives in Ridgeland, Mississippi.
 He owns the Canadian River Cattle Ranch, a 71,000-acre ranch in Oldham County, Texas.
 As of 2014, he was worth an estimated US$880 million.